jipegit/OSXAuditor/README.md

 ## How to run

-OS X Auditor runs well with python >= 2.7.2.
+ * OS X Auditor runs well with python >= 2.7.2 (2.7.5 is OK).
 It does not run with a different version of python yet (due to the plist nightmare)
+ * OS X Auditor is written to work on Moutain Lion.
+It will do his best on older OS X versions.
+ * You must run it as root (or via sudo) if you want to use is on a running system, otherwise it won't be able to access some system and other users' files

+Type osxauditor.py -h to get all the available options, then run it with the selected options

-python osxauditor.py -h
+eg. [sudo] python osxauditor.py -a -m -l localhashes.db -H log.html

 ## Changelog

+### 0.4
+ * NEW: extracts events (boot/shutdown, hibernation in/out, sudo commands, usb devices, ttys opened/closed, from the system logs and create a (not readable yet) timeline (-e/eventlogs)
+ * NEW: extracts users' LoginItems
+ * NEW: extracts users' RecentItems
+ * NEW: extracts the LastSession from Safari artifacts
+ * NEW: extract system groupes and users details
+ * FIX: wrong os.path.join() calls
+ * FIX: bug in the recursive ParsePackagesDir()

 ### 0.3.1
  * NEW: provides with the system name, version and build of the audited system